justinjiajia/bigdata_lab/spark_details/spark_python.md

       - The last digit in a name above is a library version number

-    - To locate the libraries, the dynamic linker searches multiple resources with the order explained [here]([in the following order](https://man7.org/linux/man-pages/man8/ld.so.8.html).
+    - To locate the libraries, the dynamic linker searches multiple resources (environment variable `LD_LIBRARY_PATH` is one of them) with the order explained [here]([in the following order](https://man7.org/linux/man-pages/man8/ld.so.8.html).

     https://cseweb.ucsd.edu/~gbournou/CSE131/the_inside_story_on_shared_libraries_and_dynamic_loading.pdf